 After many hours of discussion and meetings the leadership of both churches began to talk and pray about taking the bold step of becoming one church.
 Things continued to progress until both churches decided to take the plunge.
 Once the decision was made, the building belonging to Castle Hills sold within six weeks.
 Vista Ridge Baptist Church had also been faced with difficult decisions, and they had decided to make a move.
 Vista Ridge purchased the Castle Hills property and changed their name to The Ridge.

-God began a good work at 2015 Peters Colony Road thirty years ago.
+In 1978, God began a good work at 2015 Peters Colony Road.
 The congregation is committed to continue that work.
 The future is bright.
 C2C (Connect to Community) is one outreach ministry that Bro.
 Mark began.
 The church has gone through the community passing out smoke alarm batteries, light bulbs, bottles of water and coke, coffee, candy and flowers.
 We continue to have front yard Bible Clubs each summer as well as our own Vacation Bible School.
 Each Saturday Nancy Whatley conducts a worship service at Brookhaven Nursing Center.
 We host an Easter Egg-stravaganza each year for the community and at least one other block party.
 Fishes and Loaves, an in-house ministry assisting members financially, has been a great opportunity to see our Lord provide for personal needs.
 In the fall of 2006 we began teaching ESL.
 This ministry has been a blessing, not only to the international peoples who live in our community, but to all of us at Woodlake.